Energy conditions in mimetic-$f(R)$ gravity: Introduction

 Despite the fact that the $f(R)$ gravity theories are very interesting and useful, they may suffer from instabilities.
 In 2003, Dolgov and Kawasaki \cite{DK} showed that the higher derivative theories may have an instability dropping the theory to a strong curvature regime in a very short time.
 One can obtain a constraint on the form of $f(R)$ to avoid such an instability \cite{insfR}.
 It is very interesting that the Palatini-$f(R)$ gravity does not have such an instability \cite{PfR}.
 In \cite{noji1} the authors found an example of $f(R)$ gravity which passes the Dolgov-Kawasaki instability.
 The Dolgov-Kawasaki instability has been studied in the various versions of higher derivative gravities, including theories with non-minimal coupling between matter and geometry \cite{fRT}.
-In the present paper we will obtain the conditions on the form of $f(R)$ to avoid the Dolgov-Kawasaki instability of the mimetic-$f(R)$ theory.
-We will see that the result is the same as standard $f(R)$ gravity, due to the fact that the dark matter sector can not be responsible for the Dolgov-Kawasaki instability.
+In the case of mimetic-$f(R)$ gravity, the results is the same as the standard $f(R)$ gravity \cite{DK}, due to the fact that the dark matter sector can not be responsible for the Dolgov-Kawasaki instability.